EOSC-synergy/sqaaas-docs/docs/services/intro.md

 Services make up the building and testing environments as part of the pipeline execution.
-Consequently, the avaliable set of services shall fulfill all the testing requirements of the piece of software being analyzed, including tools (e.g. linters) and/or additional services (e.g. databases, APIs, etc.).
+Consequently, the avaliable set of services shall fulfill all the testing requirements of the piece of software being analyzed, including tools (e.g. linters, test runners) and/or additional services (e.g. databases, APIs, etc.).

 ## Is it all about containers?
 Although there is no technical constraint to use any other technology, such as